-- A face to face or video meeting, duration at least 30 minutes, that results in a care management plan that all care management team members and the patient will follow. - This is a holistic, encompassing type of patient visit that helps define a significant change in how the patient approaches managing their health: new diagnosis, transition of care, addressing a symptom that requires a significant change to the previous care plan.
+- Results in a care management plan that all care management team members and the patient will follow. - This is a holistic, encompassing type of patient visit that helps define a significant change in how the patient approaches managing their health: new diagnosis, transition of care, addressing a symptom that requires a significant change to the previous care plan.